solar-salesman/solar-salesman/README.md

 - 😎 Hi, I’m @solar-salesman
 - 👀 I sell solar-panels...
-- I'm on a journey to learn how to code.
+- I'm on a journey to learn how to build great apps :)
-- I want to build great software products!

 <!---
 solar-salesman/solar-salesman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.